Tickets Naples

 Era: 5th-century pilgrimage site

-Where to find it: In a quiet chamber off the upper catacomb, reached during the guided route.
+Where to find it: A quiet side chamber along the upper catacomb route.

 Basilica adiecta